 Use the table below to calculate the total amount of fees to be paid.
-The processing fee must be included with your application.

 We recommend you pay the right of permanent residence fee (\$515) now to avoid delays.
 You will have to pay it before you become a permanent resident.

-Application (per person) \$CAN Your application Processing fee (\$850) and right of permanent residence fee (\$515) 1,365 Your application (without right of permanent residence fee) 850 Include your spouse or partner Processing fee (\$850) and right of permanent residence fee (\$515) 1,365 Include your spouse or partner (without right of permanent residence fee) 850 Include a dependent child 230
+Application \$CAN Your application Processing fee (\$850) and right of permanent residence fee (\$515) 1,365 Your application (without right of permanent residence fee) 850 Include your spouse or partner Processing fee (\$850) and right of permanent residence fee (\$515) 1,365 Include your spouse or partner (without right of permanent residence fee) 850 Include a dependent child 230 (per child)

-Note: The following persons are exempt from paying the Right of Permanent Residence Fee of \$515:
+Note: Dependent children are exempt from paying the Right of Permanent Residence fee.